Management's Discussion and Analysis of Financial Condition and Results of Operations

 Certain of the company's outsourcing agreements require that the company's prices be benchmarked if the customer requests it and provide that those prices may be adjusted downward if the pricing for similar services in the market has changed.
 As a result, revenues anticipated at the beginning of the terms of these contracts may decline in the future.

 Some of the company's systems integration contracts are fixed-price contracts under which the company assumes the risk for delivery of the contracted services and products at an agreed-upon fixed price.
-At times the company has experienced problems in performing some of these fixed-price contracts on a profitable basis and has provided periodically for adjustments to the estimated cost to complete them.
+Should the company experience problems in performing fixed-price contracts on a profitable basis, adjustments to the estimated cost to complete may be required.
 Future results will depend on the company's ability to perform these services contracts profitably.

 The company may face damage to its reputation or legal liability if its clients are not satisfied with its services or products.
 The success of the company's business is dependent on strong, long-term client relationships and on its reputation for responsiveness and quality.
 As a result, if a client is not satisfied with the company's services or products, its reputation could be damaged and its business adversely affected.
 Allegations by private litigants or regulators of improper conduct, as well as negative publicity and press speculation about the company, whatever the outcome and whether or not valid, may harm its reputation.
 In addition to harm to reputation, if the company fails to meet its contractual obligations, it could be subject to legal liability, which could adversely affect its business, operating results and financial condition.